duruoli/2021-Book-of-Songs-visualization/README.md

 # Code
 1. The complete project code is in the **master** branch
 2. The major codes of the components are shown in "code-component" file in the **main** brunch
-3. The code of analysis of contents and metaphors is in the "code-analysis" file.
+3. The code of analysis of contents and metaphors is in the "code-analysis" file in the **main** brunch